Parity violation in gravitational waves and observational bounds from third-generation detectors: Observational constraints

 In Table~\ref{tab: CS results}, we present the results of our analysis for the different detector networks, whereas, in Fig.~\ref{fig: corner CS}, we show the $1\sigma$, $2\sigma$ and $3\sigma$ confidence level (C.L.) regions and the posterior distributions of the GW parameters.
 In particular, we note that the PPE parameter is weakly correlated with $d_L$ and $\chi_1$.
 The PPE parameter is constrained with an accuracy of $(10.93,\, 6.70,\, 5.91)\, M_{\odot} $ for ET, ET\,+\,CE1 and ET\,+\,CE1\,+\,CE2, respectively.

-In Fig.~\ref{fig: corner CS LVK}, we compare the results obtained from 3G detectors with the ones of the 2G detector network.
-Specifically, we show the deviations of the posterior distributions from the injected values of the GW parameters.
-In this respect, we highlight an improvement on the PPE parameter of a factor $\sim 18$.
+In Fig.~\ref{fig: corner CS LVK}, we compare the results obtained from 3G detectors with those of the 2G detector network, keeping the localization parameters fixed at their fiducial values.
+Specifically, we quantify the deviations of the posterior distributions from the injected values of the GW parameters.
+As such, we highlight an improvement on the PPE parameter of a factor $\sim 18$.